 You will also be encouraged to undertake a placement within a relevant workplace setting to help you develop organisational, planning, problem-solving and interpersonal skills.

 Access to Higher Education Diplomas ensure that you are well prepared for university study as well as future employment, so we deliver additional subjects covering study skills and academic writing.
 If you are returning to learning after a break from education, then this course is for you.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.
 You are also encouraged to attend an open evening to discuss the course with the tutors.

 Applicants need to have at least a grade C in GCSE English and it is advantageous to have at least a grade C in Maths, although you may be able to study GCSE Maths alongside the course if you do not already have it.

 Applicants who have not achieved English and Maths GCSE recently will have to undertake an English and maths assessment.

 Modules* will include:

-While on the programme you will be assessed using a variety of methods: assignments, practical work, reports, group presentations, poster presentations and exams (practical and theory).
-All assessment methods have been designed to focus on skills specific to the industry while incorporating key transferable skills.
+You will be assessed using a variety of methods: assignments, practical work, reports, group presentations, poster presentations and exams (practical and theory).

 As with all qualifications, the award of the Diploma does not guarantee progression to higher education: this will depend upon learners meeting conditions set by individual universities for specific degrees.